RubenDillon/tanzu/tap3/readme.md

 ## Github authentication
 ```

-	1. Modify the tap-gui part of the deployment to looks like the following
+	1. Modify the tap-gui part of the deployment to looks like the following (or review tap-values-OOTB-test-scan-auth.yaml)

 tap_gui:
   app_config: